cataseven/Google-Map-Card/README.md

 # Attention

 💡 Most Google APIs have quotas and exceeding limits may incur charges.
-However Google Maps JavaScript API itself has no daily limit and it is free and unlimited as of August, 2025 until any policy change
+However Google Maps JavaScript API itself has no daily limit and it is free and unlimited as of August, 2025 until any policy change.
+However You are solely responsible for your API settings, API Quotas, API Quota Alarms or any charges incurred on your Google Cloud account.

 ![image5](images/kota.png)